tracee/tracee/servlet/README.md

 # tracee-servlet

-tracee-servlet contains Servlet-Filters and -Listeners that allows you to parse a TracEE-Context from a ServletHttpRequest-Header and write an enrichted TracEE-Context back to the ServletHttpResponse-Header.
+tracee-servlet contains Servlet-Listeners and -Filters that allows you to use TracEE Context Propagation with Servlets.

+ * __TraceeServletRequestListener__: Parses a TracEE-Context from a ServletHttpRequest-Header before a request is processed by a servlet.
+It also cleans the TraceeBackend when the request processing is finished by the container.
+ * __TraceeFilter__: Writes a TracEE-Context back to a ServletHttpResponse-Header.
+ * __TraceeSessionListener__: Listens on `Session.create()` and `Session.destroy()` events and creates and deletes the tracee-sessionId from the TracEE-Backend accordingly.

 ## Installation